 For the first and second year of the contract:

-Tier 1 copayment: Twelve dollar copayment per prescription or refill for a Tier 1 drug dispensed in a thirty day supply.
+Tier 1 copayment: Twelve fourteen dollar (\$14) copayment per prescription or refill for a prescription or refill for a Tier 2 drug dispensed in a thirty day supply.

-Tier 2 copayment: Eighteen dollar copayment per prescription or refill for a Tier 2 drug dispensed in a thirty day supply.
+--Tier 1 drug dispensed in a thirty day supply.